East Prussia: Northern part to the Soviet Union

-In April 1946, northern East Prussia became an official province of the Russian Soviet Federative Socialist Republic as the "Kyonigsbergskaya Oblast", with the Memel Territory becoming part of the Lithuanian Soviet Socialist Republic.
+In April 1946, northern East Prussia became an official province of the Russian Soviet Federative Socialist Republic as the "Kyonigsbergskaya Oblast", with the Klaipėda Region becoming part of the Lithuanian Soviet Socialist Republic.
 In June 1946 114,070 German and 41,029 Soviet citizens were registered in the Oblast, with an unknown number of disregarded unregistered persons.
 In July of that year, the historic city of Königsberg was renamed Kaliningrad to honour Mikhail Kalinin and the area named the Kaliningrad Oblast.
 Between 24 August and 26 October 1948 21 transports with in total 42,094 Germans left the Oblast to the Soviet Occupation Zone (which became East Germany).
 The last remaining Germans left in November 1949 (1,401 persons) and January 1950 (7 persons).

 The Prussian Lithuanians also experienced the same fate.

 A similar fate befell the Curonians who lived in the area around the Curonian Lagoon.
 While many fled from the Red Army during the evacuation of East Prussia, Curonians that remained behind were subsequently expelled by the Soviet Union.
 Only 219 lived along the Curonian Spit in 1955.
 Many had German names such as Fritz or Hans, a cause for anti-German discrimination.
 The Soviet authorities considered the Curonians fascists.
 Because of this discrimination, many immigrated to West Germany in 1958, where the majority of Curonians now live.

 After the expulsion of the German population ethnic Russians, Belarusians, and Ukrainians were settled in the northern part.
 In the Soviet part of the region, a policy of eliminating all remnants of German history was pursued.
-All German place names were replaced by new Russian names.
+All German place names were replaced by new Russian names, with only a few instances of use of historical names, such as Domnovo and Talpaki, based on historical Polish names.
 The exclave was a military zone, which was closed to foreigners; Soviet citizens could only enter with special permission.
 In 1967 the remnants of Königsberg Castle were demolished on the orders of Leonid Brezhnev to make way for a new "House of the Soviets".

 Modern status

 Although the 1945–1949 expulsion of Germans from the northern part of former East Prussia was often conducted in a violent and aggressive way by Soviet officials, the present Russian inhabitants of the Kaliningrad Oblast have much less animosity towards Germans.
-German names have been revived in commercial Russian trade and there is sometimes talk of reverting Kaliningrad's name to its historic name of Königsberg.
+German names have been revived in commercial Russian trade and there is sometimes talk of reverting Kaliningrad's name to its historical name of Königsberg.
 The city centre of Kaliningrad was completely rebuilt, as Royal Air Force bombs in 1944 and the Soviet siege in 1945 had left it in ruins.

 Since the dissolution of the Soviet Union in 1991, some German groups have tried to help settle the Volga Germans from eastern parts of European Russia in the Kaliningrad Oblast.
-This effort was only a small success, however, as most impoverished Volga Germans preferred to emigrate to the richer Federal Republic of Germany, where they could become German citizens through the right of return.
+This effort was only a minor success, however, as most impoverished Volga Germans preferred to emigrate to the richer Federal Republic of Germany, where they could become German citizens through the right of return.